Vijayadashami: Eastern India

-In West Bengal Vijayadashami is observed as Bijoya Dashomi, immediately after the day of Dashomi (the tenth day of Navaratri).
-It is marked by processions in which clay statues are taken to a river or ocean for a solemn goodbye to Durga.
+In West Bengal Vijaya Dashami is observed as Bijoya Dashomi, immediately after Navami (the ninth and last day of Durga Puja).
+It is marked by processions in which idols are carried in carriages to a pond, river or ocean for a solemn good-bye to Goddess Durga, along with firecracker bursting, dance, drum beats, music and revelry.
 Many mark their faces with vermilion (sindoor) or wear red clothing.
-It is an emotional day for some devotees, especially the Bengalis, and even for many atheists as the congregation sings goodbye songs.
+It is an emotional day for some devotees, especially the Bengali Hindus, and even for many atheists as the congregation sings goodbye songs.
 When the procession reaches the water, the clay statues of Durga and her four children are immersed; the clay dissolves and they are believed to return to Mount Kailasha with Shiva, and to the cosmos in general.
-People distribute sweets and gifts, and visit friends and family members.
+People distribute sweets and gifts and visit friends, relatives and family members to wish them "Subho Vijaya".
 Some communities such as those near Varanasi mark the eleventh day, called ekadashi, by visiting a Durga temple.

+In Bihar Dushehra is celebrated over a period of 10 days.
+The people worship goddess durga and they setup idols in different places.
+On the 10th day that is Vijaya Dashmi effigy of Ravana is burnt.
+In Patna the capital of Bihar, people gather in historical Gandhi Maidan and a huge effigy of Ravan is burnt.